 Driving inclusive, translational research from the frontline

-Manchester Integrative Medical Practice is an award-winning research-active practice.
-We have been offering opportunities for our patients to get involved in cutting-edge research since 2017.
-In April 2025, in recognition of our commitment to involve patients who are traditionally ‘under-represented’ in research, MIMP was awarded competitive funding from the NIHR Research Delivery Network to launch the Greater Manchester Inclusive Research Network (GM IRN), in partnership with the NIHR School for Primary Care Research at the University of Manchester and the NIHR Applied Research Collaboration (ARC)-GM.
+MIMP has been a research-active practice since 2017, offering opportunities for our patients to get involved in cutting-edge research in areas including cardiovascular disease, diabetes, cancer and mental health.
+In April 2025, in recognition of our commitment to involve patients who are traditionally ‘under-represented’ in research, MIMP was awarded competitive funding from the NIHR Research Delivery Network to launch the Greater Manchester Inclusive Research Network (GM IRN), in partnership with the NIHR School for Primary Care Research at the University of Manchester and the NIHR Applied Research Collaboration-GM.

 GM IRN News

-This event invites GPs, PMs and GP Registrars serving deprived populations (deciles 1 to 4) across GM; Health Inequalities Leads and Researchers committed to inclusive research to connect and collaborate to (i) learn about funded opportunities in inclusive research (ii) co-design research to improve health outcomes and tackle health inequalities and (iii) shape strategy in inclusive primary care research and innovation across GM and beyond.
+GP & Researcher Collaboration Event: Thurs 22/01/26 9:30-13:00 at Village Hotel, Ashton.
+This event invites GPs and Research teams serving deprived populations (deciles 1 to 4); Health Inequalities Leads and Researchers to connect and collaborate to (i) learn about successful models of GP-researcher collaboration (ii) co-design research to improve health outcomes and tackle health inequalities and (iii) shape strategy in inclusive primary care research and innovation across GM and beyond.
+Free parking, refreshments and networking lunch included.
+Provisional agenda below – New speakers announced!

 Evidence shows that both patients and GP practices benefit from getting involved in research.
 However, practices working with already underserved populations often do not have the time, energy or resources (the right funding or staff) to get involved in research.
 In addition, their patients often lack awareness about research, may struggle with language and cultural barriers and have misconceptions about taking part in research.
+The NIHR and other research funders are striving for ‘research inclusion’ to make sure that the results of research better support the NHS to deliver improved care for patients of all backgrounds.
+Researchers are eager to work with patients and their GPs to develop useful and relevant research together.

 Capacity-building